marun790/Kubernaties/istio/README.md

 * istioD- Entry pont for istio
 * pilot - Convert istiod request to Envoy proxy
 * citadel - Security related things
-* Gally Configurations for pilot istod
+* Gally Configurations for pilot istiod

 * After insalling Istiod all the component will be in namespace called "istio-system"